ryn3/spotify-albums-organizer/README.md

 # Saved Spotify Albums Organizer

+This app lets you organize and visualize your saved Spotify albums.
+You can sort by genre, year, date added, etc.

 Import your saved albums from Spotify and the monthly Discogs masters data -- ~1.5GB -- into MongoDB.
 Since Spotify data lacks information about genre and subgenres (styles), discogs-spotify-import retrieves genre and subgenre data from the Discogs library and updates the Spotify data.

 **This app hasn't been tested on Python 2.x**